xin-huang/dadi-cli/docs/userguide/demog.md

 -2919.3740667483544     0.4201870261583265      0.07565453551901934     1.0     9.999999999999998       0.0     23511.320211309674
 ```

-The first line of the header records the command and parameters that create the results.
+The first line of the header records the command and parameters that were used to generate the results.

-The second line of the header records the meaning of each column:
+The second line of the header describes the meaning of each column:

-- The first column is the likelihood of the model in log scale.
+- The first column represents the likelihood of the model in log scale.
-- The last column is the population-scale mutation rate.
+- The last column indicates the population-scale mutation rate.
-- The second last column is the parameter for the ancestral allele misidentification.
-If `--nomisid` is used, this column will not occur.
+- The second to last column contains the parameter for ancestral allele misidentification.
+If `--nomisid` is used, this column will not be present.
-- Other columns are the demographic parameters corresponding to the model specified by `--model`.
-Different demographic models have different parameters.
+- The remaining columns detail the demographic parameters corresponding to the model specified by `--model`.
+Different demographic models will have different parameters.
 To understand their order and meaning, please use `dadi-cli Model`.

+Since we perform 10 optimizations, this file contains 10 rows, with each row recording the results from an individual optimization.

 Users can use `BestFit` to obtain the best fit parameters across all optimization runs with a matching prefix.